richafnu/Viva/Viva/glint/setup/360-create-new-360-cycle.md

 ## Create a new 360 cycle

-1. Select **Create New Cycle.**.
+1. Select **Create New Cycle**.
 1. In the **Choose a past cycle to copy from** window, select a cycle to clone.
 All settings copy except for Schedule & Communication, reminders and subjects.
 2. Use the **pencil symbol** to name your copied template.
 Give cycles unique names in order to differentiate between them.
 Only admins see cycle names.
-Cycle names don’t appear on the user interface or on reports.
+Cycle names don't appear on the user interface or on reports.
 3. The new cycle displays in the **Cycle Name** column.

 ## Set up cycle settings